harshitagupta1512/SeaShell/README.md

 16. `def.h` - contains all the function declarations and macro definitions to be shared between all forementioned source files.

 17. `README.md` - The file you are reading now.
 Briefly describes the SeaShell and which file corresponds to what part of the functionality.

+## Assumptions/Limitations

+Maximum possible length of command input is `1000`.

+Maximum number of background processes that can be run across one session = `1000`.

 ----